');

 About Mountain Home, NC

-Mountain Home is a small community in North Carolina with a population of 3,518 residents.
-The median household income is $68,750 per year, which is near the national average.
-The median age in Mountain Home is 52.4 years.
+Mountain Home is a small town located in North Carolina with a population of 3,518 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $68,750 per year, which is 9% below the national median of $75,149.
+The median age of 52.4 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Mountain Home Ranks in North Carolina